engnr-a/Java-personal-notebooks/Note2.md

     String simpleGreetingByName(String name);
 }
 ```
-* **greet()** method within the Main class accepts a String object and any object that implements the Greeting interface.\
+The `greet()` method within the Main class below accepts a `String` object and any object that implements the `Greeting` interface.\
-It then invokes the simpleGreetingByName() method in argument object that implements the Greeting interface.
+It then invokes the `simpleGreetingByName()` (a method of the `Greeting` interface) method on the argument using any object that\
+implements the `Greeting` interface.

+The method takes argument(s) to be parsed to the interface, and an implementation of the interface.
+Hence, in essence, the method\
+acts as **linkage** between the interface, the method of the interface, and the argument(s) of the method of the interface.
+This\
+is the basis of the schema for using lambda expression or statement to implement functional interfaces.

-**Greeting** interface implementation can either be done via anonymous class or via a lambda expression.
+Implementation of the `Greeting` can either be done via **anonymous class** or via a **lambda expression**.
 Both can be passed
-directly as arguments to greet() method.
-Both methods of implementation are presented below:
+directly as arguments to `greet()` method.
+Both methods of implementation are presented below for comparison:
 ```java
 public class Main {
   public static void greet(String name, Greeting greeting) {